 Where can I get a lightning address?

 The Lightning Address is another protocol that instructs the server to connect it to an LN-URL.
-That means you can set up a lighting address on your domain, as a bitcoin business or an enthusiast interested in running your own setup.
+That means you can set up a lightning address on your domain, as a bitcoin business or an enthusiast interested in running your own setup.

 If you’re keen on this route you can find all the instructions on the Lightning Address GitHub.